unsignedzero/PowerAnalyze/REPORT.md

 matrix.
 Afterwards, a summary of the data frame is printed and the program ends.

+The data itself may be transformed, via FFT or other algorithms, before condensing it using a mean or some other statstical function.

 ### Code Analysis #

-This code bases uses apply heavily as opposed to for loops and embraces the functional paradigm of programming.
+This code base uses apply heavily as opposed to for loops and embraces the functional paradigm of programming.

 Ignoring the data folder, documents and the makefile, we have three files of